xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 Use `make_lines(...)` to create a line set in the XY plane, `make_points(...)` for a collection of points at the origin, adn `make_random_points(...)` for a point set randomly placed in a box.
-These functions return points or lines, packed in a `scene_shape` struct.
+These functions return points or lines, packed in a `shape_data` struct.

 ```cpp
 auto lines_01 = make_lines({4, 65536},      // line steps and number of lines